Settings

 And Nvidia has enough mindshare that they could piss on consumers for the next 3 release cycles and still have more than half the market.
 I don't like it but it's reality.

-• whywhywhywhy 10 months ago
+• whywhywhywhy a year ago

 The top end should at least be stocked because a lot of us are using cards locally for AI that eventually runs in the cloud.